 What is the Emergency Rent Relief Fund?

-Relief is being distributed in rounds in January, March, and May of 2021.
-In January, nearly $37,000 of rent relief was provided to 8 individuals and organizations.
-In March, an additional $44,000 was provided to 10 individuals and organizations.
-Thus far, 100% of applicants have received full or partial relief.
+Relief is being distributed in rounds in January, March, May, and July of 2021.
+Nearly $110,000 of rent relief has been provided in the first three rounds, supporting 8 individuals and organizations in January, 10 in March, and 9 in May.
+100% of applicants have received full or partial relief.

 Give the gift of rent relief.
 Every dollar you give goes directly to rent relief for our tenants and anchor partners who need help.